 Event Calendar Criteria

-The Meet Minneapolis events calendar is one of the most popular pages on Minneapolis.org, with more than 750,000 visitors to the calendar in 2017 and nearly 387,000 in just the first quarter of 2018.
+The Meet Minneapolis events calendar is one of the most popular pages on Minneapolis.org, with approximately 1.1 million visitors to the calendar in 2019.

 We use our website, our social media channels, and Meet Minneapolis Visitor Center on Nicollet to drive traffic to the online calendar.
 From concerts and art exhibitions, to street fairs and community events, visitors can get a clear picture of what’s going on in Minneapolis by visiting the calendar.

 This document outlines the criteria we use to select which events to post and it explains how partners can submit an event to be considered for the calendar.